crespoalfredo/PROPOR2022-gl-pt/README.md

-# Target Syntactic Evaluation for Galician-Portuguese (PROPOR 2022)
+# Targeted Syntactic Evaluation for Galician-Portuguese (PROPOR 2022)
 This repositotory contains the datasets and scripts of the paper _A Targeted Assessment of the Syntactic Abilities of Transformer Models for Galician-Portuguese_, to be presented at the [PROPOR 2022](https://sites.universidadedefortaleza.com/propor2022/) Conference.